IS HEAVEN COMING TO THE EARTH?

 There are many prayers and formulas that people rely on.
-But I have found that if we call on the Lord He comes and helps us.
-Christ is alive, you know, and you can talk to Him just like you would to any other person.
-Sometimes all you have to say is, “Help”!
+But I have found that if we call on the Lord, He comes and helps us.
+Christ is alive, you know, and you can talk to Him just as you would to any other person.
+Sometimes all you need to say is, “Help”!
 You will find He already knew about your problem.

 So I think today we are reversing our direction.
 We have been hoping to go to Heaven.
 How about hoping for the Lord to come from Heaven and to set up His Throne of the earth?

 Isaiah said nothing that I know of about our going to Heaven, or that our hope is to go to Heaven.
 Neither does the New Testament exhort us to get ready to go to Heaven.
 We have made up this error about going to Heaven and how wonderful it will be to live in a mansion and do nothing for eternity.
 I suppose we borrowed the concept of going to Heaven from the other religions of the world, because this is their hope.

 Our hope is not like that.
 We are to prepare the way for the Lord Jesus to come to us.
 Our great hope is that Christ will return, not that we will leave the earth and go to Heaven.